-Table 3-3 presents verified net therms savings in Part 1 and Part 2 of this study and the annual savings for the full first year after the program ended.
-The annual percentage and average daily savings are weighted averages of Parts 1 and 2 of the study, while the total savings is the sum of Parts 1 and 2.21 These savings are before the uplift adjustment.
+Table 3-3 presents verified net therms savings in Part 1 and Part 2 of this study and the annual savings for the full first year after the initial program year.
+The annual percentage and average daily savings are weighted averages of Parts 1 and 2 of the study, while the total savings is the sum of Parts 1 and 2.26 These savings are before the uplift adjustment.